 Morning sickness, also known as nausea gravidarum, refers to nausea and vomiting during pregnancy.
-Medical News Today has a detailed article on morning sickness, which affects more than half of all pregnancies.
+We have a detailed article on morning sickness, which affects more than half of all pregnancies and we also have an article containing tips to minimize morning sickness.

-Causes of nausea are nearly always due to problems in any of these three parts of the body4: 1.
-The brain and spinal fluid.
-2. The pelvic and abdominal organs.
-3. The inner ear.
+Causes of nausea are nearly always due to problems in any of these three parts of the body: the brain and spinal fluid, the pelvic and abdominal organs, and the inner ear.4

 Many diseases and conditions related to the brain or spinal fluid have nausea as one of their many symptoms, including: